jmlribeiro/ASL16/README.md

 Each of the "ljoao-milestone(1/2/3)" files corresponds to a report on a different aspect of the system.
 A detailed description of the system can be found in "ljoao-milestone1".
 The data from the several experiments was analyzed in "ljoao-milestone2".
 Finally, the system was modelled theoretically by a composition of queues, and analyzed using techniques and results from queuing theory in "ljoao-milestone3".
 More rigorous data analysis can also be found in this report.

-The code can be found in the "Project_ASL" folder, appropriately commented.
+The corresponding Java code can be found in the "asl-fall16-project-master" folder, appropriately commented.

+The "Project_ASL" folder contains miscellaneous data from experiments.